Section of the De Bayonneville Map of Marienward

 In the late 1690's, the youngest son, Jan Cornelis, moved to Bergen, New Jersey, with a large family.
 Jan lived until at least 1705 and his sons are recorded in Hackensack and Aquackanonck in subsequent years.
 By the 1730s, three of Jan's sons, Gijsbert, Jacob and Isaac, were living near Horseneck, Essex County and in Lower Montville, Morris County.

 Jan's descendants became the most numerous branch of the Vanderhoofs, moving gradually westward through New Jersey to settle in Bergen, Essex, Morris and Passaic Counties.
-After 1800, branches of this family began to spread into other areas, notably upstate New York, Vermont, Michigan, Illinois and Pennsylvania.
+After 1800, branches of this family began to spread into other areas, notably upstate New York, Vermont, Michigan, Illinois, Wisconsin and Pennsylvania.

 Analysis of the Y-Chromosome DNA of modern Vanderhoof descendants has revealed that men of a number of different lines have very similar Y-DNA patterns.
 From these results it has been possible to propose a Y-DNA pattern for our common ancestor.There is a Vanderhoof Y-DNA project with Family Tree DNA which can be joined here